 Your weekend in Greenville SC will not be complete without sampling the city’s barbecue scene – which is ranked by the Thrillist among the top 10 in the United States.
 And if you still have time to spare, the Peace Center combines a theater, concert hall, and outdoor Amphitheatre all in one location – adjacent to Falls Park.
 For those who enjoy the nightlife, downtown Greenville has plenty of options, right from the WXYZ Bar to the Swamp Rabbit Brewery that was opened in 2014 by Ben Pierson.

 Enjoying great outdoors is second nature in Greenville South Carolina.
 Nestled in the heart of the state’s mountainous Upstate, the city is the perfect breeding ground for adventures of all kind.
 From unforgettable outdoor escapes to world-class fine dining.
 It’s easy to escape to the Paris Mountain State Park right at the edge of the city.
-This park – a particularly popular attraction for outdoor enthusiasts – offers premier hiking and biking trails, fishing, swimming, and educational tours for kids.
+This

 Other top tourism spots within and around the environs of Greenville include the Gorge Zipline Canopy Tour, the Greenville Zoo, LeMans Indoor Karting, BMW Performance Center, GHS Swamp Rabbit Trail, Rand Caesars Head State Park.